New York State Residency

 Many parents, families and students express interest about the requirements for New York State resident tuition at Purchase College.
 The difference between the resident and non-resident tuition rates is significant, and the requirements can be complex.

 To determine if you are eligible for in-state tuition, please review the SUNY Guide to Resident Tuition Policy.
 If you meet the qualifications in the guide, please download and submit Purchase’s NYS Residency Application.
-The application for Fall 2019 will be available to complete from May 2019 - August 2019.
+The application for Spring 2020 will be accepted from November 2019-January 2020.

 Applications and supporting documentation should be submitted to: